BackEndByAlex/salaryscope-api/README.md

 The API connects to the database over a shared Docker network (`salaryscope-network`).
 CI/CD only rebuilds the API container.

 ## Objective

-Design and develop a robust, well-documented API (REST or GraphQL) that allows users to retrieve and manage information from a dataset of your choice.
-The API must include JWT authentication, automated testing via Postman/Newman in a CI/CD pipeline, and be publicly deployed.

-Choose a dataset (10000+ data points) that interests you — it should include at least one primary CRUD resource and two additional read-only resources.
-Sources like [Kaggle](https://www.kaggle.com/datasets), public APIs, or CSV files work well.
-Pick something you find interesting, as you will reuse this API in the next assignment (WT dashboard).

 _Describe your API in a few sentences: what dataset does it serve, what are its main resources, and what can users do with it?_